 Agencies should begin resource planning well in advance of the forecasted start of a winter storm.
-Anti- icing should be performed if appropriate for the storm.
+Anti-icing should be performed, if appropriate, for the storm.
 Agency personnel and hired contractors, if applicable, need to report to their shops or garages with enough lead time to thoroughly inspect plow trucks and make any minor repairs.
-All units reporting to winter event operations should do so in effective, working condition.
+All hired equipment units reporting for winter event operations should do so in effective, working condition.
 Any major repair should have been addressed prior to the season's start or immediately after the end of the previous storm.
 It is imperative that equipment is working properly and prepared for operations.
 Agency and hired truck operators should load salt and other deicing materials on their equipment in an environmentally prudent manner.